-Names of Committee Members Designation Dato' Sri Khazali bin Haji Ahmad Chairman (Senior Independent Non-Executive Director) (Re-designated as Senior Independent Non-Executive Director on 4 July 2022) Sobri bin Abu Member (Independent Non-Executive Director) Anuar bin Abd Rahman Member (Independent Non-Executive Director)
+Names of Committee Members Designation Dato' Sri Khazali bin Haji Ahmad Chairman (Senior Independent Non-Executive Director) Sobri bin Abu Member (Independent Non-Executive Director) Anuar bin Abd Rahman Member (Independent Non-Executive Director)

-The Nominating Committee met once during the financial year 2022.
+The Nominating Committee met once during the financial year 2023.
 In accordance with its Terms of Reference, the Nominating Committee reviewed the Board structure, size, composition in the Board to ensure it has the appropriate mix of skills, experience and other core competencies in fulfilling the relevant requirements or guidelines of Bursa Securities.